-Test-bed activities will provide concrete examples of how refugee CH can be initiated, supported and sustained with direct impact on local/regional housing provision as well as integrated neighbourhood and urban development and at the European scale.
+Test-beds, in this applied-research project, are defined as the practice-based arenas of investigation and experimentation.
+The aim of testbeds is to provide ideas and examples of how refugee CH can be initiated, supported and sustained with direct impact on local/regional housing provision as well as integrated neighbourhood and urban development at the European scale.

 In Sweden, the project draws on more than 20 years of research on socially excluded communities and migrants in stigmatized suburban areas, collaborating with the Swedish Union of Tenants.
 Findings correlate e.g. the recent arrival of refugees with an increase in overcrowded housing, and ongoing housing renovations with high rent increases and gentrification.
 Current projects funded by Vinnova and Formas focus on living conditions of vulnerable groups (e.g. ‘unaccompanied minors’ from Afghanistan/Syria) through a self-building support center (Egnahemsfabriken) in Tjörn, where low-cost homes are collaboratively designed and built using recycled materials.
 Other studies include: participatory urban/housing transformation in Global South settings (funded by Formas, Vinnova, VR); a joint Sweden-South Africa project on a collaborative web-based project library (funded by NRF-STINT, and relevant for WP3/4); and methods and frameworks for the local translation of international planning/design knowledge (CUT with UCL and University of Copenhagen, funded by Formas).
-Follow the process

 In the UK, the project builds on a decade of multi-disciplinary research into CH groups in London, the UK and Europe, on academic and practitioner collaborations, and on a range of publications.
 A report funded by the ESRC presented to the UK Parliament gave evidence on the possibilities and barriers to CH’s wider adoption and identified key requirements from central and local governments, developers and lenders to move the sector forward.
 A subsequent study of the emerging roles of professional intermediaries across Europe funded by Innovate UK supported the creation of a local CLH hub and helped set new priorities for the UK Cohousing Network.
 By exploring the impacts of inclusive CH on loneliness and wellbeing, including under Covid19, ongoing research funded by the Ministry of Housing and Local Communities and the National Institute for Health Research will inform policy and financial decision-making at the intersections of housing, social care and urban planning and design.